sudhanmurugan/sudhan/multi-profile-provisioning.md

 [admin_machine]# ./se_install.py -c custom.yaml
 ```

-6. Interup the deployment at point, while deploying controller, 5GC or Apps
+6. Interupt the deployment at point, while deploying controller, 5GC or Apps

 6. Goto the target machines one by one and check the pods were up and running.